vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 });
 ```

-The `callProver` function has to be invoked with the required arguments:
+The `callProver` function has to be invoked with the required arguments by the prover contract function:

 ```javascript
 <button onClick={() => callProver([...args])}>